 Kitchen Secrets: For best results, all the ingredients should be at room temperature.
 You can crack the egg into the beaker and let it acclimatize before adding any of the remaining ingredients, particularly the acidic lemon juice.

 Make-Ahead: Store homemade mayonnaise in the fridge up to 4 days.

 Lazy Spanish Aioli

-Homemade Minute Mayo is so miraculously quick and luscious, it would be a shame to substitute commercial mayonnaise.
-However, you could do so as a shortcut: Start with 1-1/4 cups (300 mL) olive oil mayonnaise.
-Full-fat mayo works best in this recipe because it is thicker, but lower-fat mayonnaise is an option for calorie-counters.
-Add sherry vinegar to taste, as commercial mayonnaise is blander than homemade Minute Mayo.
-Stir in garlic, smoked paprika, salt (to taste) and pepper.
+Homemade Minute Mayo and Minute Aioli are so miraculously quick and luscious, it would be a shame to substitute commercial mayonnaise.
+But okay, if you simply must: Start with 1-1/4 cups (300 mL) store-bought olive oil mayonnaise.
+(Full-fat mayo will work best, but the thinner, lower-fat mayonnaise is an option for calorie-counters.)
+Stir in add-ins.
+Adjust tanginess with more sherry vinegar, as commercial mayonnaise is blander than homemade mayoli.

 TESTED IN IMPERIAL